-- Version control

 - Configuration management

-- diff & patch
+- 2 diff & patch

 - Version control concepts

-- Brief history of version control systems

-- Revision Control System (RCS)
+- 4 Revision Control System (RCS)

-- Concurrent Versions System (CVS)
+- 5 Concurrent Versions System (CVS)

 - Subversion

 - Git

-- 6 References

 Subversion (SVN) - context

 Started in 2000 to overcome CVS limitations.

 Historical context:

 In the world of open source software, the Concurrent Version System (CVS) has long been the tool of choice for version control.
 And rightly so.
 CVS itself is free software, and its non-restrictive modus operandi and support for networked operation-which allow dozens of geographically dispersed programmers to share their work-fits the collaborative nature of the open-source world very well.
 CVS and its semi-chaotic development model have become cornerstones of open-source.